This page contains information specific to Pennsylvania. For additional information about the project, please see also the project About page.

 U.S. Census Bureau TIGER/Line Shapefiles, 2012 vintage, were used to create the initial GIS base layer.
 Municipal boundaries were derived from the County Subdivision layer, and ward boundaries in Philadelphia were derived from the Voting Districts layer.
 Multipolygon features were split into polygon features, and data was converted to WGS 84 (EPSG:4326).
 In order to show changes in boundaries, features were further split into "areas" that share a common jurisdictional history, mostly based on data taken from boundary legal descriptions.

 Accuracy of the source GIS data varies widely throughout Pennsylvania.
-Efforts have been made to conflate data to match the 2019 vintage where the latter is more accurate or precise.
+Efforts have been made to conflate data to match newer vintages where the latter are more accurate or precise.
 In some cases, minor adjustments derived from alternate sources were made to municipal boundaries.
 Most of these adjustments were made after reviewing maps and primary source records described above in conjunction with other modern sources, such as, but not limited to: authoritative municipal maps (principally zoning maps); county tax assessment maps, parcel records, and, where accessible, GIS data (both municipal boundary and parcel layers); municipal boundary data compiled by the PAMAP Program in 2007; and PennDOT's Pennsylvania Municipal Boundary GIS layer.